filip1/dearmep/README.md

 A running DearMEP server will provide its OpenAPI specification at `/openapi.json` and GUIs for it at `/docs` and `/redoc`.

-To quickly dump the OpenAPI spec to stdout, use `poetry run dearmep-openapi-spec`.
+To quickly dump the OpenAPI spec to stdout, use `poetry run dearmep dump openapi`.